subrata-bauri/realtime_device_tracker/README.md

 ## Deployment 🚀

-1. Create a Vercel account and select "Import Project"
+1. Create a Render account and select "Import Project"

 2. Select the forked repository and deploy